-- 1. Identify the Key Purposes of Budgets - 2.
+- 1. Identify the key purposes of budgets - 2.
 Identify the various ways of classifying expenditures - 3.
-Distinguish the Key Phases of the Budget cycle - 4.
-Identify the limitations of actual-to-budget comparisons - 5.
+Distinguish the key phases of the budget cycle - 4.
+Identify the limitations of budget-to-actual comparisons - 5.
 Identify how an encumbrance system prevents overspending - 6.
 Determine how budgets enhance control - 7.
-Recognize expenditures using modified accrual basis of accounting - 8.
-Recognize expenses using full accrual basis of accounting - 9.
+Recognize expenditures using the modified accrual basis of accounting - 8.
+Recognize expenses using the full accrual basis of accounting - 9.
 Identify the accounting for different expenditures - 10.
 Identify the types of interfund activities and how they are reported - 11.
 Identify the accounting for other financing sources and uses